DistributedSky/drone_passport_agent/README.md

 Drone registration agent.
 It receives the following fields from [the Dapp](https://drone-employee.com/registration/#/):

-* Serial number of the aircraft
+* Contact email
-* Operator's contact email
+* Full name
-* Generic type of drone
+* Pilot ID
-* Manufacturer of vehicle
+* Serial number of a drone
-* Model of vehicle
+* Registration number
-* Country/State registration number of the aircraft
+* Generic type of the drone
-* Operator's full name
+* Manufacturer of the drone
-* Coutry/State pilot ID
+* Model of the drone

 # Pre-setup